HenryPorterGithub/Scraper/README.md

 I am not surprised to see an SEO score of 100, I spotted many of the green flags there when I inspected your page source prior to our intial interview.
 You do not have a progressive web app option which is fine, there is no need for it in this context, but I have created them before.
 They are the latest development in SaaS delivery.
 The Lighthouse tool has an itemized list of remedial actions you could take which would directly improve your results in the Google scrape, but not necessarily instantly.
 With a proper PowerBI/SQL tracking system in place you could see what effect your code changes would have on your search ratings over time.

 # Off-Site SEO
 This is not my speciality, but I have been led to understand it is more important than on-site SEO, and much more difficult.
 Google significantly improves the rankings of websites if they are linked to by other sites with high rankings.
 Links from sites with poor rankings has a deleterious effect.
 Professional SEO consultants will use scrapers to obtain the email addresses of bloggers, hundreds or thousands of them, and contact them asking for their site to be discussed in one of their articles.
 Your Digital Conveyancing Summit is a superior method of improving your Off-Site SEO ratings, so you should be strong in that regard.
 Social media is another good option to pursue here.
 I see that Infotrack Australia has an Instagram account, but I can't see one for the UK.
 A social media manager with the proper tools for releasing optimized, sharable content on a schedule is the best approach to take in this regard.
-I hear there are newer and more fashionable social media platforms available now even than Instagram, but frankly, I have absolutely no idea what they are or how they work.
+I hear there are even newer and more fashionable social media platforms available now than Instagram, but frankly, I have absolutely no idea what they are or how they work.

 # robots.txt
 It may seem obvious, but if the CEO were asking me for this tool I would quickly check to see what is written on our robots.txt, just to see if any rule written there could be blocking legitimate search engine robots.
 It is also possible for legitimate robots to fall foul of IP-blocking security provisions.
 This would undermine our ratings simply because it would prevent those robots from building a site map.
-You can upload your own sitemap to accelerate them.
+We can upload our own sitemap to accelerate them.